 That is my goal: To help build the new habits that will increase your enjoyment of food, in a healthy way, for the long term.

 And this is important: I do not offer quick fix faddy diets, but I do offer to work with you – with the longer term in mind – to support you in building the new healthier habits that will enable you to be in control of your weight and what you eat.
 And equally importantly; my focus is to analyse and advise you in ways to increase your energy levels, the enjoyment of your own health and ultimately the enjoyment of life.

-So let me help you improve the quality and quantity of what you eat and when you eat it, so you control your food, not the other way round, where it controls you, the way sugar controlled me.
+So, let me help you improve the quality and quantity of what you eat and when you eat it, so you control your food, not the other way around, where it controls you, the way sugar controlled me.

 My original degree is in Chemical Engineering.
 Since then I have studied Nutrition and Metabolic Therapies as well as Lifestyle Medicine and Sugar and Processed Food Addiction.

 I have an Advanced Diploma in Nutrition & Weight Management and am certified by the British Society of Lifestyle Medicine and the International Board of Lifestyle Medicine to practice Lifestyle Medicine.
 I am also a certified and licenced Practitioner for the screening and diagnosis of Sugar and Processed Food Addictions and an X-Pert Diabetes coach and trainer.

 I have a deep interest in the biochemical processes that happen in our bodies when we eat and digest food and drink, so I keenly follow the latest developments in the area of nutrition science and lifestyle related disease.